 Tractors: Susan Thomas, John Kingsnorth & Lawrence Richards

 Horticultural Machinery: Kevin Castle

 Catering: Bill Stacey

-The whole of the KCAS team, KCAS directors Jan Loraine, Hugh Summerfield & Clare Seymour who helped across the weekend and our show manager, Lucy Hegarty, who have brought the expertise and connections to put key infrastructure in place and allow Biddenden Tractorfest to run smoothly from traffic management, to health & safety and so many other areas in between.
+The Kent County Agricultural Society including the Kent County Show and Kent Event Centre teams, Kent County Showground grounds team and KCAS directors, who helped across the weekend and our show manager, Lucy Hegarty, who have once again brought the expertise and connections to put key infrastructure in place and allow Biddenden Tractorfest to run smoothly.

-And a special thanks to Michael Palmer, who allowed us to return to his fields – certainly a much loved venue by exhibitors & visitors alike.
+And a special thanks to Michael Palmer, who allowed us to return to the much loved venue of his fields for yet another year.

 Vikki Eames, Chair, Biddenden Tractorfest